-Five College Associate Professor of Film/Video Production
+Five College Associate Professor of Film and Video

 This film production/theory course will address cinematic representations of the body in relation to the architecture and space of cities including Mexico City, London, Dakar, Los Angeles, Tokyo, San Francisco and Paris.
 We will consider the determining roles of the camera and the body within films that center on the performance of shifts in cultural identities, emphasizing the body as the primary site of negotiation of identity.
 We will question how cinematic languages function as aesthetic systems that reflect the ways in which the body is coded in terms of gender, race and class.
 Screenings include works by Jia Zhang Ke, Robert Fenz, Tala Hadid, Jean Vigo, Nagisa Oshima, Ousmane Sembene and Abdellatif Kechiche as well as documentation of installation works by Masayuki Kawai, Isaac Julien, Francis Als and Mona Hatoum.
 The course will include workshops in cinematography and performance.
 Students may work in 16mm, Super 8, video and intermedia installation and will complete 3 projects.
 Instructor permission required.